 How much do an engagement rings cost at Holts Gems?

-At Holts Gems, our setting prices start at £600 for a white gold, rose gold or yellow gold solitaire engagement ring setting, or £700 for platinum.
+At Holts Gems, our setting prices start at £750 for a white gold, rose gold, yellow gold or platinum solitaire engagement ring setting.
 The total cost of your engagement ring then depends on how much you dedicate to the diamond or gemstone centre stone.
 Typically, a well graded round brilliant diamond, weighing 0.30ct will cost between £900 to just over £1,000 - meaning a 0.30ct solitaire diamond engagement ring starts from around £1,600.

 The cost of a gemstone engagement ring can be a more economic choice.
 Gemstones can vary hugely in price - a sapphire of particularly good quality could cost hundreds of pounds more than a similarly sized sapphire of a less desirable colour or quality.
 Having said this, a gemstone engagement ring typically costs less than a diamond ring of the same carat weight.

 How much do engagement rings cost on average?

 In the last decade or so, news outlets have reported that money conscious millennials have limited the amount spent on engagement rings, particularly following the financial crash of the late 2000s.
 Trends would show that this is changing, as we’ve seen the average spend of our clients steadily increase over the last two years or so.
 Typically, we find our clients spend between £3,500 to £6,000 on their engagement rings, but we’ll always work to each individual’s budget to find the perfect solution for their unique ring.
 Despite averages, we see budgets from around £1,600 and upwards of £50,000 - so there truly is a solution for everyone - forget about averages, and decide what will work for you.